saravalj/dd2434_boykov/README.md

 It implements the following paper :

-"An Experimental Comparison of Min-Cut/Max-Flow Algorithms for Energy Minimization in Vision
+"An Experimental Comparison of Min-Cut/Max-Flow Algorithms for Energy Minimization in Vision"

 by Yuri Boykov and Vladimir Kolmogorov